MicrosoftDocs/AdaptiveCards/AdaptiveCards/rendering-cards/renderer-behaviour.md

 ## Constraints

-The **Constraints** behaviour takes into the account the various factors such as margin, padding, height and width etc configuration of the card elements and its children.
-It also specifies the order of precedence at which the constraints will be set up when multiple attributes are provided in a nested setup.
+The renderer should manage **Constraints** taking into account the various factors such as margin, padding, height and width etc configuration of the card elements and its children.

 ## Width

-2. Possible values  `auto` and `stretch`
-3. Fixed values can also be provided in terms of `weightage` and `pixels`
+1. Allowed values - `auto`, `stretch` and fixed values in terms of `pixels` and `weight`
-4. `auto` provides sufficient space for expansion of width (supports min expansion)
+2. `auto` provides sufficient space for expansion of width (supports min expansion)
-5. `stretch` takes up the remaining width (supports max expansion)
+3. `stretch` takes up the remaining width (supports max expansion)

 Below below scenarios describes how the constraints are affected with different width combinations for columns